-The farm buildings were converted into 7 units and house a number of businesses including Cotswold Bakery.
+The farm buildings were converted into 7 units and house a number of businesses including Cotswold Baking.
 Our other tenants include a sound studio, paint supplier and 2 joiners shops.

 Vine House Photography Studio

-Vine House Studios is a team of photographers led by Becky Moyce & Ivor McCullagh. based at unit A1.
+Vine House Studios is a team of photographers led by Becky Moyce & Ivor McCullagh.
+Originally based at Heath Farm.